Root-DE/Applied-Cybersecurity-Django/README.md

 - Status (Fix available?)
 - CVSS Score

-The SBOM as well as the vulnerability information is also written to the database as a whole.
+The SBOM as well as the vulnerability information is also written to the database.
 Using the export buttons, the SBOM as well as the vulnerability information can be exported for further processing.

-By clicking one of the vulnerabilities, more information is shown so that the user is able to assess what the vulnerability itself is about and which dependencies and versions are vulnerable.
+By clicking one of the vulnerabilities, more information is shown so that the user can assess what the vulnerability itself is about and which dependencies and versions are vulnerable.

 <p align="center">
     <img src="./docs/details_4.png" width="550px">